-The Group has elected not to recognize right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
+The Group has elected not to recognize right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets, including IT equipment.
 The Group recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.

-(ii) As a lessor
+(ii) As a leasor

 When the Group is an intermediate lessor, it accounts for its interests in the head lease and the sub-lease separately.
-It assesses the lease classification of a sub-lease with reference to the right-of-use asset arising from the head lease.
+It assesses the lease classification of a sub-lease with reference to the right-of-use asset arising from the head lease, not with reference to the underlying asset.
 If a head lease is a short-term lease to which the Group applies the exemption described above, then it classifies the sub-lease as an operating lease.

-(l) Intangible assets
+(1) Intangible assets